MaJerle/c-code-style/README.md

 ## Compound statements

-- Every compound statement must include opening and closing curly bracket, even if it includes only `1` nested statement
+- Every compound statement MUST include opening and closing curly bracket, even if it includes only `1` nested statement
-- Every compound statement must include single indent; when nesting statements, include `1` indent size for each nest
+- Every compound statement MUST include single indent; when nesting statements, include `1` indent size for each nest
 ```c
 /* OK */
 if (c) {